chef/chef-oss-practices/README.md

-> [!WARNING]
+!!! warning
-> This page in the Chef Open Source Software Practices repository is currently undergoing content review.
+    This page in the Chef Open Source Software Practices repository is currently undergoing content review.

 # Progress Chef Communities
 Welcome to the Progress Chef Open Source community!